 If you are interessted, please write us (firstname.lastname@example.org).
 A new group will start soon.

-More Information you will find here and on the English flyer here.
+More Information can be found here and on the English flyer here.

 "CADENCE – Cultural ADult Education and Nyckelharpa Cooperation in Europe – Teaching music to adults with special emphasis on the nyckelharpa (key fiddle)“ www.cadence.nyckelharpa.eu